bitgrin/bitgrin/bitgrin.md

-# BitGrin: The technology of Grin, with the economics of Bitcoin
+# BitBitGrin: The technology of BitGrin, with the economics of Bitcoin